 Clearly understanding the positive benefits of remote work is a good first step, but being realistic about the potential struggles will boost your remote work success immensely.
 Loneliness and difficulty collaborating and communicating with teammates are the two biggest struggles cited today:

 These challenges are very real and deserve to be openly talked about with your team.
 A big risk that comes into play when dealing with these issues as a remote worker is impostor syndrome.
 It’s easy to have misunderstandings and get a distorted view of your relationships with your teammates when you’re asynchronous or your teamwork is disjointed.
-We have a lot of resources to help both individuals overcome remote work challenges and for remote teams to have great communication and collaborative workflows, so don’t be shy about working through your concerns and always trying to improve your remote skills.
+We have a lot of resources to help both individuals overcome remote work challenges and for remote teams to have great communication, collaborative workflows, and strong knowledge sharing processes so don’t be shy about working through your concerns and always trying to improve your remote skills.

 4) Value your office culture